Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 ## Requirements

-Before starting the application, make sure the following software is installed:
+Before starting the application, make sure the following software is installed:-

 * Java Development Kit (JDK) 17
 * Apache Maven 3.9 or newer